Causal effect on a target population: a sensitivity analysis to handle missing covariates: Introduction

-The conundrum is the following: the RCT yields an unbiased estimate of the treatment effect, but subject to a population shift, while the observational data at hand gives a unbiased sample of the target population of interest.
 In this context, two main approaches exist to estimate the target population ATE from a RCT.
-The \textit{Inverse Probability of Sampling Weighting} (IPSW) reweights the RCT sample so that it resembles the target population with respect to the necessary covariates for generalization, while the \emph{G-formula} models the outcome, using the RCT sample, with and without treatment conditionally to the same covariates, and then \modif{marginalizes} the model to the target population of interest.
-These two methods can be combined in a doubly-robust approach --\textit{Augmented Inverse Probability of Sampling Weighting} (AIPSW)-- that enjoys better statistical properties.
+The \textit{Inverse Probability of Sampling Weighting} (IPSW) reweights the RCT sample so that it resembles the target population with respect to the necessary covariates for generalization, while the \textit{G-formula} models the outcome, using the RCT sample, with and without treatment conditionally \modifbis{on} the same covariates, and then \modif{marginalizes} the model to the target population of interest.
+These two methods can be combined in a doubly-robust approach --\textit{Augmented Inverse Probability of Sampling Weighting} (AIPSW)-- \modifbis{which} enjoys better statistical properties.
 These methods rely on covariates to capture the heterogeneity of the treatment and the population distributional shift.
-But the two datasets are seldom acquired as part of a homogeneous effort and as a result they come with different covariates \citep{susukida2016representativeness,lesko2016generalizingHIV, stuart2017generalizing, egami2021covariate, li2021generalizing}.
-Restricting the analysis to the covariates in common raises the risk of omitting an important one leading to identifiabilities issues.
-Controlling biases due to unobserved covariates is of crucial importance to causal inference, where it is known as \emph{sensitivity analysis} \citep{cornfield1959smoking, imbens2003sensitivity, rosenbaum2005sensitivity}.
-Here, we study this problem for estimators of the target population causal effect, accounting for the different covariates in the two datasets.
+But the datasets describing the RCT and the target population are seldom acquired as part of a homogeneous effort and as a result they come with different covariates \citep{bareinboim2011formaltransportability, susukida2016representativeness,lesko2016generalizingHIV, stuart2017generalizing, egami2021covariate, li2021generalizing}.
+Restricting the analysis to the covariates in common raises the risk of omitting an important one leading to \modifbis{identifiability} issues.
+Controlling biases due to unobserved covariates is of crucial importance \modifbis{for} causal inference, where it is known as \emph{sensitivity analysis} \citep{cornfield1959smoking, imbens2003sensitivity, rosenbaum2005sensitivity}.